-Top 5 Tax Considerations for Non-Resident Landlords in 2021
+Top 5 Tax Mistakes made by Non-Resident Landlords

 Cross border real estate investment for many individuals fits into an overall diverse financial or retirement strategy.
 Whether you’re a Canadian resident buying a property in West Palm Beach, Florida to be rented out until you can retire as a snowbird, a nostalgic expat who would like to own a place in her favourite childhood vacation location in Whistler, BC, or a more calculated and focussed real estate investor, the tax issues are the same.

 We have included the top five most common tax mistakes we encounter with new clients:

 Book 15 minutes with us to understand your situation and we can give you a fee estimate.Book a Call